Over There (American TV series): Background

 The series followed a unit of the United States Army's 3rd Infantry Division on its first tour of duty in Iraq, and chronicled the war's effects on the soldiers' families in the United States.
 The Iraq sequences were filmed in the California desert, while the homefront scenes are shot in and around the Greater Los Angeles area.

 The pilot was developed by Steven Bochco (who also created such acclaimed series as NYPD Blue, L.A.
 Law and Hill Street Blues).
-Originally, the show was to be produced by UPN, who subsequently decided that the prospects for international sales were not good and withdrew from the project.
+Originally, the show was to be produced by UPN, which subsequently decided that the prospects for international sales were not good and withdrew from the project.
 However, the series was seen around the world on pay cable channels in about 100 territories, according to Reuters.

 The title of the series echoes "Over There", George M. Cohan's 1917 song about U.S. soldiers serving abroad during World War I. The theme song used for the series is Chris Gerolmo's "Over There".

 The show (Bochco's first for basic cable) was the first scripted television series set in a current, ongoing military action involving the United States.
 In another unusual move, the pilot episode was released on DVD on August 2, 2005, less than a week after the show's premiere.